Walk into Hallstatt before sunrise, and you will have the village entirely to yourself.

 Where to Eat

-Gasthaus zur Mühle — The most local and straightforward option in the village.
-Hearty Austrian standards, warm atmosphere, and prices that reflect the reality of eating where the residents eat rather than where the tourists are directed.
-A reliable choice for lunch.
+Gasthaus zur Mühle is the most straightforward local option in the village: hearty Austrian standards, warm atmosphere, and a price point that reflects eating where residents eat.
+A reliable choice for lunch after the morning shoot.

 Photography Gear